-In addition to build the car for 24 Hours Of Lemons we wanted to use the platform to try a number of different racing series, including other endurance series.
-We recently had a change to run at a Lucky Dogs endurance race.
-This gave us a chance to document some of the process and rules differences.
+In addition to building the car for 24 Hours Of Lemons we wanted to use the platform to try a number of different racing series, including other endurance series.
+We recently had a chance to run a Lucky Dogs endurance race.
+This gave us the opportunity to document some of the process and rules differences.

 Lucky Dogs Racing

 Lucky Dogs Racing is an endurance series primarily focused on the Pacific Northwest.
-Slotted as more driver focused and series than 24 Hours Of Lemons, but more casual and amateur friendly than Champ Car the series fills a niche in the amateur endurance racing scene.
+Slotted as more driver focused series than 24 Hours Of Lemons, but more approachable than Champ Car the series fills a niche in the amateur endurance racing scene.

 We plan a full recap and overview of the series soon, but lets just say we came away very impressed.
 The series is extremely well run.
 It takes some of the best elements of Champ Car such as sprint and individual trophies for each day, and combines it with team and car friendly environment.

 With the COVID canceling of both of the local Atlanta area Lemons races (Road Atlanta in December and Barber in February) we joined the Carolina Endurance Cup.
 This is an offshoot of the rest of the Lucky Dogs series which runs primarily in the Pacific Northwest.

 The Carolina Endurance Cup is a three race series with it’s own points standing.
 It’s run at Carolina Motorsports Park in May and again in August, plus Charlotte Motor Speedway in July.